 With your agreement, your child’s name will be placed on a list, known as the school’s AEN Focus Group, to ensure all staff is aware of their needs.

-For those students with significant SEN, a Student Information Slip will be drawn up with more detailed targets, strategies and provision.
+For those students with significant SEN, a Student Passport will be drawn up with more detailed targets, strategies and provision.
 This will be discussed and reviewed in regular meetings with parents and students, with a member of the AEN team present.

 How will the College and I know what progress my child is making?

-Teaching staff enter data on individual’s progress on a six weekly basis and this information is sent home.
+Teaching staff enter data on individual’s progress regularly and these Tracking Points Reports are sent to parents electronically.
 Teaching staff are always willing to be contacted and are available on email to answer specific concerns.
 Subject teachers attend parent’s evenings for each year group.

-In addition to the College’s normal reporting arrangements there are regular opportunities to meet with staff on the AEN team.
-We run a two weekly AEN Clinic which you are welcome to attend - please contact the Director of AEN for further information.
-The Director of AEN attends all parents evening and is happy to meet with parents by arrangement as required.
+In addition to the College’s normal reporting arrangements there are regular opportunities to meet with staff on the AEN team...
+The Director of AEN is happy to meet with parents by arrangement as required.

-Students with an Education, Health and Care Plan (currently known as a Statement of SEN) will also have a formal Annual Review Meeting and outside agencies may be invited to attend.
+Students with an Education, Health and Care Plan (EHCP) will also have a formal Annual Review Meeting and outside agencies may be invited to attend.